rsyncOSX/mydocsy/content/en/docs/advanced/Verify.md

 Git is a superior tool for version control.
 However, in certain situations, creating a Git repository may not be feasible, and this function may prove useful.
 As a reminder, the Verify function is designed for multiple Macs synchronizing data to a single remote server as a backup.
 It also assists in deciding whether to push or pull changes to keep the local repository updated.

-The verification applies only to remote destinations on servers.
+The verification applies only to remote destinations on servers

 {{< alert color="warning" >}}